scra88le/Final_project/docs/01-intro.md

 * Common Snipe *Gallinago gallinago* - Snipe nest in dense cover of rushes and sedges within wetland habitats, as well as in wet scrapes and bogs in moorland habitats.
 They feed on invertabrates in areas of shallow standing water.
 They reside in farmland wetlands throughout the year.
 Snipe are often difficult to observe and often are only detectable by listening out for the *drumming* that results from their display flights.

-## Declines in wader populations

-Wader populations are declining across the world [@Butchart2010-yf], and farmland waders are one of the highest wildlife conservation priorities on Scottish farmland.
-A recent paper [@Bell2017-iy] reported results of a 25 year study (1990 to 2015) on a typical Scottish farm north of Stirling (a survey area of 7.5km$^2^$.
-The authors explain how over this time Oystercatcher have declined by 95%, Lapwing by 88%, Curlew by 67% and Redshank by 87%, from peaks of 125, 365, 57 and 53 pairs, respectively.

-The UK Eurasian Curlew breeding population represents 28% of the total European population and 19% of the global population (Eaton et al. 2015).
-This significance of the population internationally, coupled with such a large drop in UK numbers has resulted in the species being added to the UK red list.
-In Ireland, a former stronghold for Curlew, there are thought to be only 150 breeding pairs remaining in the entire country; a decline of 96% since the early 1990s.
-It is now thought that Curlew will become extinct within Ireland by 2025 (O’Donoghue 2018).

-## Agricultural intensification drives wader declines

-In the [@Bell2017-iy] paper changes in spring *sward height*, considered to be due to changes in crop type, were associated with changes in the numbers of breeding waders over time.
-Interestingly, the productivity by a sample of Lapwings was unchanged through the study period, indicating that other factors such as predation or adverse weather did not contribute to declines.

 ## The Shetland archipelago

 Shetland is a subarctic archipelago located in the North Atlantic between Scotland, Norway and the Faroe Islands.
 The total area of the islands are some 1,466 km$^2$ and they experience an oceanic temperate maritime climate.Due to the relatively harsh climate, short growing season and poor soil quality, Shetland has relatively *low agricultural intensification* when compared to the rest of the UK.
 The traditional crofting approach to farming has created farmland characterised by a mosaic of low intensity cropping and grazing.
 These factors have helped to create a hotspot for farmland breeding waders.
 The most recent estimates of the Shetland breeding population are from surveys carried out in the late 1990s: 2,300 pairs of Curlew, 1,740 pairs of Lapwing, 3,350 pairs of Oystercatcher, 1,170 pairs of Redshank and 3,450 pairs of Snipe (Harvey et al. 2004)

 ## Breeding wader abundance response to habitat types

+The suitability of farmland habitat for breeding waders is likely to be influenced by the historic conversion from more heterogeneous semi-natural grassland to agriculturally improved grassland through soil drainage, liming, fertilization and re-seeding.
+These practices can result in a structurally uniform sward with reduced invertebrate and earthworm density (Baines 1988, Vickery et al. 2001), though fertilization and liming may increase the availability of some soil invertebrates
+(McCallum et al. 2015).
+Enclosed improved grassland can provide nesting sites (O’Brien 2004), but also foraging sites for birds breeding on nearby unenclosed moorland (Robson 1998), particularly if fields have high densities of soil invertebrates.

-To date there has been limited research into quantifying how the *abundance* of breeding waders respond to habitat differences. [@Franks2017-co] looked at how environmental covariates affected breeding Curlew.
-Table \@ref(tab:waderPrefs) below summarises known habitat and sward height that the farmland waders discussed above, typically select for a nesting site.
+[@Franks2017-co] looked at how environmental covariates affected breeding Curlew.
+A key requirement for breeding waders on farmland is the type of habitat and sward height.
+Table \@ref(tab:waderPrefs) below summarises typical habitat and sward height that the farmland waders discussed above, typically select for their nesting site.

 | Wader         | Breeding habitat                     | Sward height | Breeding season   |
 |:--------------|:-------------------------------------|:-------------|:------------------|